 The DSL (Stephen Arnott) shall manage any cases of absent or missing children or young people, and as such all reports must be bought to the attention of the DSL.
+In the event that the DSL is unavailable, the DDSL (Kathy Arnott) should be contacted and she will manage the case.

-If a child or young person goes missing the DSL is responsible for ensuring the completion of the initial reasonable enquiries where a student is absent/missing during an event (for example half term, exeat or during a suspension/expulsion) which will include:
+If a child or young person goes missing the DSL or DDSL are responsible for ensuring the completion of the initial reasonable enquiries where a student is absent/missing during an event (for example half term, exeat or during a suspension/expulsion) which will include:

-- if appropriate, reviewing the flight and transfer details (with communication to the airline and transfer company to confirm transport arrangements for the student); - texting, emailing and phoning the student (leaving a message if no answer) asking them to make contact with the DSL and repeating this contact every 30 minutes; - texting, emailing and phoning the house parent to collate any relevant information about the whereabouts of the student this is only possible if the houseparent is at school;

-- texting, emailing and phoning the parent/agent to collate any relevant information about the whereabouts of the student; - texting, emailing and phoning the host family to collate any relevant information about the whereabouts of the student; - texting, emailing and phoning any other third parties who the student may have had possible contact with, i.e. travel companions, to establish any relevant information about the whereabouts of the student, along with any contact details we may not be aware of; - review of information held on file which may indicate friends or associates who the student may be with.
+- if appropriate, reviewing the flight and transfer details (with communication to the airline and transfer company to confirm transport arrangements for the student); - texting, emailing and phoning the student (leaving a message if no answer) asking them to make contact with the DSL or DDSL and repeating this contact every 30 minutes; - texting, emailing and phoning the house parent to collate any relevant information about the whereabouts of the student this is only possible if the houseparent is at school; - texting, emailing and phoning the parent/agent to collate any relevant information about the whereabouts of the student; - texting, emailing and phoning the host family to collate any relevant information about the whereabouts of the student; - texting, emailing and phoning any other third parties who the student may have had possible contact with, i.e. travel companions, to establish any relevant information about the whereabouts of the student, along with any contact details we may not be aware of; - review of information held on file which may indicate friends or associates who the student may be with.